A frequent scenario brokers face is to prepare a deal (or deals) where client has more than one security.

 An example of such a deal is a refinance/equity release of one property and purchase of another.

-Structuring such a scenario requires good understanding of lender policy and can generally take two directions:
+Structuring such a scenario requires good understanding of lender policy and can generally take three directions:

 A single deal, where the securities are cross-collaterised.